Yufan029/library/Readme.md

 create svg under certain namespace.

 3. Code still bit tangled, can be refactor for more easy for further extension and maintain.

+4. Not adding the remove from library array, since the data will be refresh every time when reload.